libsdl-org/sdl12-compat/README.md

   will create the window at the originally-requested size.
 If this variable isn't specified, it defaults to 1.0 (no scaling).

+- SDL12COMPAT_MAX_VIDMODE: (checked during SDL_Init)
+  This is a string in the form of `WxH`, where `W` is the maximum width and `H` is the maximum height (for example: `640x480`).
+The list of valid resolutions that will be reported by SDL_ListModes and SDL_VideoModeOK will not include any dimensions that are wider or taller than these sizes.
+A size of zero will be ignored, so for `0x480` a resolution of 1920x480 would be accepted).
+If not specified, or set to `0x0`, no resolution clamping is done.
+  This is for old software-rendered games that might always choose the largest resolution offered, but never conceived of 4K displays.
+In these cases, it might be better for them to use a smaller resolution and let sdl12-compat scale their output up with the GPU.

 - SDL_MOUSE_RELATIVE_SCALING: (checked during SDL_SetVideoMode)
   If enabled, relative mouse motion is scaled when the application is running at a non-native resolution.
 This may be required with some